-- RG 000.53 [CO 14/XX] also gives relief to ensure that Ch 6D operates effectively for offers of CDIs over shares in a foreign company.
-This relief is necessary because the provisions in Ch 6D were not drafted to provide for offers of CDIs. - RG 000.54 For example, references in Ch 6D (and legislative instruments made under s741) to compliance with the financial reporting provisions in Ch 2M are to be read as references to s601CK.
+- RG 253.56 [CO 14/827] also gives relief to ensure that Ch 6D operates effectively for offers of CDIs over underlying foreign securities.
+This relief is necessary because the application of the provisions in Ch 6D to offers of CDIs may lead to unintended consequences. - RG 253.57 For example, references in Ch 6D (and legislative instruments made under s741) to compliance with the financial reporting provisions in Ch 2M, are to be read as references to s601CK (where s601CK applies to the foreign company) or, otherwise, the financial reporting laws of the kind set out in Chapter 2M applicable to the foreign company in its place of origin.
 Section 601CK requires registered foreign companies to lodge financial statements with ASIC, prepared in accordance with the law in its country of origin.
-In addition, references to orders under s340 or 341 are to be read as references to declarations under s601CK(7) or exemptions (however described) under the financial reporting laws in the foreign company's place of origin.
-The affected provisions include: - (a) the rights issue exception in s708AA; - (b) the cleansing notice provisions in s708A; and - (c) the special prospectus rules for continuously quoted securities in s713.